dward2/BME547/Lectures/name_server_project.md

   ```

 ## Blood Match
-A blood type matching server is running at URL `http://vcm-10183.vm.duke.edu:5000`.
+A blood type matching server is running at URL `http://vcm-7631.vm.duke.edu:5002`.
+You can verify if the server is running by clicking on
+<http://vcm-7631.vm.duke.edu:5002>.
+If it is not, contact Dr. Ward.

 Write a program the completes the following tasks: